dbsites/dancingbaby/README-DOCKER.md

 - By default, the `docker run` command will look for a file named **Dockerfile** in the local directory.
 You can specify a different Dockerfile name by passing the `-f` parameter

 ### Docker Volumes

 Volumes are Docker’s mechanism for sharing and persisting data beyond the life of a container.
 Volumes are created outside of Docker's Union File System and serve as mount points for your host file system.
 Volumes can be created via the command line with the -v parameter or in docker-compose files:

 ```yaml
 volumes:
       - ./:/usr/src/app
 ```

 This would mount the current directory: `./` to `/usr/src/app` in the container.
+This means that files created/edited in the current directory are also created/edited in the container and vice versa.

 ## Setup